-•When preparing a site visit report, a site visit report template, included in the refiners toolkit, must be used.

-•Depending on the number of and seriousness of identified issues, a follow-up must be conducted.
+- When preparing a site visit report, a site visit report template, included in the refiners toolkit, must be used. - Depending on the number of and seriousness of identified issues, a follow-up must be conducted.
 We collect data related to the weight and copper grade of copper concentrate for each delivery of raw material received.
-The weight and copper content of the copper concentrate are compared with the official data to confirm that it is lower than the known reserves in the country where it was mined.
+The weight and copper content of the copper raw materials are compared with the official data to confirm that it is lower than the known reserves in the country where it was mined.
+No EDD suppliers were identified during the reporting period.